-The chairperson of the audit committee, nominating and corporate governance committee and compensation committee also receives an annual cash retainer of \$35,000, \$5,000 and \$5,000, respectively, payable in equal quarterly installments.
+The chairperson of the audit committee, nominating and corporate governance committee and compensation committee also receives an annual cash retainer of \$40,000, \$10,000 and \$10,000, respectively, each increased by \$5,000 for fiscal year 2020, payable in equal quarterly installments.

 Our non-management directors also receive, on or around January 1 of each year, in respect of their service for the prior fiscal year, \$100,000, or \$120,000 if serving as the chairman of the Board, which is encouraged to be used to purchase shares of Trust common stock.
-Consequently, each non-management director receives that number of shares of Trust common stock that can be purchased with \$100,000, or \$120,000, as applicable, at the market price on the date of purchase.
-No changes were made to our director compensation structure for fiscal year 2019.
+Consequently, each non-management director who elects to use such award to purchase shares of Trust common stock receives that number of shares of Trust common stock that can be purchased with \$100,000, or \$120,000, as applicable, at the market price on the date of purchase.
+Except for the modifications described above, no other changes were made to our director compensation structure for fiscal year 2020.